abdullah-taqiaddin/atomgen/README.md

 # atomgen
-generation script for atoms based on Bohr's model
+generation script for atoms based on Bohr's model for blender